Large Deviations, Central Limit and dynamical phase transitions in the atom maser: Conclusions and outlook

 \section{Conclusions and outlook}

 We have studied the counting process associated to the measurement of the outgoing atoms in the atom maser, and shown that this process satisfies the large deviations principle.
 In particular, this means that the cross-over behaviour observed in numerical simulations is not associated with the non-analyticity of the limiting log-moment generating function, as one would expect for a genuine phase transition.
-The rescaled counting process $\Lambda_{t}/N_{\text ex}$ does exhibit such a transition in the limit of infinite rate $N_{\text ex}$, as argued in the previous section using the potential model, and illustrated in Figures \ref{fig:potentials}, \ref{fig:phaseboundaries}, and \ref{fig:rescaledmeans}.
-In particular, the transitions occurring at $\alpha\approx 1$ and $\alpha \approx 6.66$ are of different types, as seen in the scaling of the moments as well as the behaviour of the spectrum at these points.
+The rescaled counting process $\Lambda_{t}/N_{\text ex}$ does however appear to exhibit such a transition in the limit of infinite rate $N_{\text ex}$, as argued in the previous section using the potential model, and illustrated in Figures \ref{fig:potentials}, \ref{fig:phaseboundaries}, and \ref{fig:rescaledmeans}.

-As a corollary, we have showed that the counting process satisfies the central limit theorem, which can be used to develop the statistical estimation theory of local asymptotic normality \cite{Guta2012}.
+As a corollary, we have showed that the counting process satisfies the central limit theorem, which can be used to develop the statistical estimation theory of local asymptotic normality \cite{Guta2012,CatanaBoutenGuta,GutaKiukas}.

 The model we have investigated has the property that the stationary state is diagonal in the Fock basis and all the jump operators leave the set of diagonal states invariant.
-The large deviations problem could then be considered in the framework of "classical" probability, as a property of the birth-death process process associated to the cavity dynamics.
-Indeed, at one point our proof relies on the restriction to the diagonal algebra for proving the strict positivity of the dynamical semigroup.
-However, the steps of the proof are formulated in the language of non-commutative probability theory and offer a general recipe for other settings where no classical reduction is possible.
-An example would be the atom maser where the outgoing atoms are measured in a different basis than the standard one, thus breaking the invariance of the diagonal algebra.
-In this case, using analytic perturbation theory one can show that the limiting log-moment generating function $\lambda(s)$ is smooth in a neighbourhood of $s=0$ but we were not able to extend this to all $s$.
+The proof of the large deviation principle for the non-Markov counting process $\Lambda_t$ relies on the quantum semigroup's restriction to the diagonal algebra, which results in a classical birth-death semigroup (when proving the strict positivity and immediate compactness of $T^{(d)}_s$ and when applying Krein-Rutman theory).
+We leave for a future investigation the study of the same problem in settings where no classical reduction is possible; an example would be the atom maser where the outgoing atoms are measured in a different basis than the standard one, thus breaking the invariance of the diagonal algebra.